Marble Slab Creamery: Ownership changes

-In February 2007, Global Franchise Group purchased Marble Slab Creamery taking the company off the stock market, since its acquisition the chain has been a franchise brand with MaggieMoo's Ice Cream and Treatery and Great American Cookies.
+In February 2007, Global Franchise Group purchased Marble Slab Creamery taking the company off the stock market.
+Since its acquisition the chain has been a franchise brand with MaggieMoo's Ice Cream and Treatery and Great American Cookies.

-After the NexCen acquisition, initially the brand's headquarters were in unincorporated Gwinnett County, Georgia.
-In July 2010, NexCen announced the sale of its franchise business to Global Franchise Group, LLC, an affiliate of Levine Leichtman Capital Partners.
-Global Franchise Group is now owned by Lion Capital LLP and Serruya Private Equity.

 On June 28, 2021, Global Franchise Group announced that it would be acquired by FAT Brands, owners of Fatburger and Johnny Rockets.
 The acquisition was completed on July 22.

 Products

 The chain specializes in serving homemade ice cream.
 The chain serves a variety of other desserts including ice cream cakes, sundaes and milkshakes as well as smoothies.